benlevyx/covid-tracking/docs/final-writeup.md

 These principles should be adhered to by parties creating any form of contact tracing scheme which relies on an individual's data.

+#### A Code of Ethics for Public Health

+Twelve principles are outlined in the [Code of Ethics for Public Health](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1447186/) (2002), but only a few of these principles are relevant for contact tracing purposes.
+The 7 most relevant principles are:

+- Public health should achieve community health in a way that respects the rights of individuals in the community.
+- Public health policies, programs, and priorities should be developed and evaluated through processes that ensure an opportunity for input from community members.
+- Public health should seek the information needed to implement effective policies and programs that protect and promote health.
+- Public health institutions should provide communities with the information they have that is needed for decisions on policies or programs and should obtain the community's consent for their implementation.
+- Public health programs and policies should be implemented in a manner that most enhances the physical and social environment.
+- Public health institutions should protect the confidentiality of information that can bring harm to an individual or community if made public.
+Exceptions must be justified on the basis of the high likelihood of significant harm to the individual or others.
+- Public health institutions and their employees should engage in collaborations and affiliations in ways that build the public's trust and the institution's effectiveness.

+Thus, any ethical contact tracing approach should respect the rights of individuals and protect confidentiality, as well as building trust and obtaining consent from the community.
+This overlaps to a large extent with the previous ethical guidelines discussed.

 #### Legal Precedents

 There have been a number of precedents set with regard to using location data.
 Most of these revolve around the sharing of private location information to third parties (particularly governments) without the individual's explicit consent.